Enhancing Your PCOS Management: An Exploration of Helpful Supplements

 If you have insulin resistance, you might experience a few distinct symptoms.
 This includes weight gain (especially around the waist), dark patches of skin on the back of the neck (acanthosis nigricans), and feeling tired after meals.
 Most women with PCOS have insulin resistance, but some 20-30% don’t.

 If you suspect you have insulin resistance, there are several lab tests your healthcare provider might recommend.
 These could include a fasting insulin level, HOMA-IR, or a glucose tolerance test.
-Each of these tests provides different information about your body’s insulin sensitivity, so they’re often used together to provide a comprehensive picture.
+Each of these tests provides different information about your body’s insulin sensitivity.
+The tests are often used together to provide a comprehensive picture.

 Women with PCOS can come in all shapes and sizes.
 You might be surprised to learn that not all women with PCOS are overweight or have insulin resistance.
 This condition, known as “Lean PCOS,” can be particularly challenging to diagnose since it doesn’t present the typical physical signs of PCOS.
 On the other hand, if you have PCOS and carry extra weight, especially around your midsection, you are much more likely to have insulin resistance.